dbaskakov/devops_test/README.md

 2. Create docker-compose.yaml to replicate a full running environment so that a developer can run the entire application locally without having to run any dependencies (i.e. redis) in a separate process.
-3. Explain how you would monitor this application in production.
-Please write code/scripts to do the monitoring.
+3. Explain how you would monitor this application in production. ( /metrics /ready /alive + redis_exporter  + gap stack ) Please write code/scripts to do the monitoring.

 ### Kubernetes(MiniKube) Tasks